The topology, geometry, and angular momentum of cold plasma waves: Angular momentum eigenmodes, spin-weighted spherical harmonics, and the nonexistence of SAM and OAM operators

 The situation is more interesting for EM waves with $h= \pm1$ due to the nontrivial vector polarizations.
 We will work in a particular basis for $R$ and $L$ waves, namely,

 This basis will allow us to express the angular momentum basis in terms of a familiar set of special functions.
 Note that this basis has discontinuities at the poles, thus, if we write

-where $\mbf{E}_{hjm}(\khat)$ is everywhere smooth, then $E_{hjm}(\khat)$ will be discontinuous at the poles (unless $\mbf{E}_\pm$ vanishes at the poles); importantly, these are coordinate singularities in our representation, not true singularities of $\mbf{E}_{hjm}$.
+where $\mbf{E}_{hjm}(\khat)$ is everywhere smooth, then $E_{hjm}(\khat)$ will be discontinuous at the poles (unless $\mbf{E}_{hjm}$ vanishes at the poles); importantly, these are coordinate singularities in the representation, not true singularities of $\mbf{E}_{hjm}$.
 We also define

 so that the following analysis also applies to the $h=0$ case.
 In this basis, we can write

 for some operators $\mbf{J}'_h$ on scalar functions.
 The same set of equations (for arbitrary integer $h$) appeared in our analysis of the angular momentum eigenstates of massless particles \cite{PalmerducaQin_SWSH}, where it was shown that